 But no matter how secure your password is, if you write it down or share it, you invite access to your account.

 Using the same password for multiple accounts compounds that risk.
 Once criminal hackers have your login credentials for one site, they’ll inevitably try it on other accounts – so a data breach at your social media site could soon turn into a breach of your online bank account or your work email.

 Password security is perhaps the most important part of cyber security.
 An organisation can have the most robust mechanisms in place to prevent cyber attacks, but if an employee uses a weak password or leaves it written down and publicly available, it’s tantamount to leaving the door to your office unlocked overnight.

 You might get lucky and avoid a break-in, but for how long?
 Cyber crime is an ever-present threat, and it’s only a matter of time before you come under attack.
 Fortunately, as we’ve explained here, it isn’t hard to create a strong password.
 All you need is a detailed password policy that your staff can follow.

-You can learn more about password security, and spread the message throughout your organisation, by enrolling your employees on our Information Security Staff Awareness E-Learning Course.
+You can learn more about password security, and spread the message throughout your organisation, by enrolling your employees on our Information Security and Cyber Security Staff Awareness E-Learning Course.